ViktorKobylka/lab9_data_rep_c/README.md

 - Employed `axios` for HTTP requests to retrieve and update movie data.
 - Configured Express routes on the server side to handle `PUT` requests for updating movies in the MongoDB database.

-This lab reinforced core concepts of CRUD operations within the MERN stack and improved your understanding of handling data updates in a full-stack application.
+This lab reinforced core concepts of CRUD operations within the MERN stack and improved your understanding of handling data updates in a full-stack application."# lab9_data_rep_cl"